maliyshock/2-step-form/README.md

 # 2-step-form

 ## Build Project Environment
-Into your terminal, go to the root folder of project, and there run npm install to build dependencies after that run php -S localhost:8000 -t app/ to build up local php server then go to http://localhost:8000/ in your browser if you want to rebuild styles and html run gulp
+Into your terminal, go to the root folder of project, and there run npm install to build dependencies<br/>
+after that run php -S localhost:8000 -t app/ to build up local php server<br/>
+then go to http://localhost:8000/ in your browser<br/>
+if you want to rebuild styles and html run gulp<br/>

 Features:
 - responsive (didnt know how to make tabs better for you guys.
 Have no instructions for that, so i let them be just flex elements with full width on mobile)